Wenfeng-Zhu/OMM-Project-Make-Up/README.md

 When you use your own database, you need to manually create an admin collection and add the corresponding administrator account, the format is:

 { username: "the name you like", password: "your password" }

+After you add your administrator account, then you should go the the admin page http://localhost:3000/admin to add some your own images to your database.